Headstorm/Interview/challenges/DataScienceChallenge.md

 Can we use geographical coordinates paired with a point in time to determine the meteorological season?
 In this competition, the challenge is to develop an algorithm which accurately identifies a meteorological season based on the inputs of coordinates and time.
-Correct labeling of location and time data will allow ag-tech data providers to properly match activities to a season.

 The challenge is to ingest and interpret data from open APIs and other data sources.
 You need to determine which data is useful, finding the signal in the sea of information.